How to calculate and reduce your business's burn rate

 The need for positive cash flow should be obvious, but many venture funded businesses wait too long to generate cash flow and reduce burn rate.

-Venture capitalist funds have other prospects.
+- Funding could dry up: Venture capitalist funds have other prospects.
 During fundraising, you’re going to compete with other businesses that are paying attention to their financial statements, current cash flow, and burn rate, and can prove their ability to be profitable.
 Keeping your own burn rate low increases your chances of getting additional funding if you need it.

-Businesses that lose control of their burn rate and never prove they can be profitable are not sustainable.
+- Issues proving sustainability of business model: Businesses that lose control of their burn rate and never prove they can be profitable are not sustainable.
 As a startup, you’ll want to be as lean as possible.
 Track your burn rate so you’ll know if your business concept works.

 How to calculate your burn rate

 One of the easiest ways to calculate burn rate is with your cash flow statements.
 Subtract the ending cash balance from the starting balance and divide by a specific time period, i.e., the number of months.
-For instance, if you’re using a cash flow statement from your quarterly report, the burn rate formula looks like this:
+For instance, if you’re using a cash flow statement from your quarterly report, the burn rate calculation formula looks like this:

 Burn Rate = (Starting Balance – Ending Balance) ÷ 3